4ban-university/GitHubMonitoringTool/Documentation/VisionDocument/VisionDocument.md

 ### 1.2.
 Scope

 The purpose of the project is to develop an application for activity tracking on GitHub.
-This work will help the TA (teacher assistant) to assess student contribution to the project in easy way.
+This work will help the TA (teacher assistant) to assess student contribution to the project in an easy way.

 ### 1.3.
 References